Our Impact

 Nishtha Jain at LandxSea Film Fest 2023

-We are part of the international Green Film Network, helping our filmmakers connect with festivals and professionals globally.
+We’re also proud to be part of the international Green Film Network, connecting our filmmakers with a global community of festivals, peers, and partners.

-• After participating in a LandxSea event, filmmakers are more connected to Montrose and Angus audiences, as well as local and global partners.
+• After participating in a LandxSea event, filmmakers are more connected — to audiences, to the region, and to a wider network of opportunities.

 Our Progress

-Since September 2023, LandxSea has supported 58 filmmakers from around the globe, showcasing their work in Montrose and providing opportunities to connect with audiences, media, and environmental organisations.
-The feedback from participating filmmakers has been overwhelmingly positive, reflecting the festival's impact on their work and reach.
+Since September 2023, LandxSea has supported 58 filmmakers from across Scotland and around the world, showcasing their work in Montrose and creating opportunities for direct audience engagement, press exposure, and partner connections.
+We've received enthusiastic feedback from filmmakers about the warm welcome, thoughtful programming, and real impact of the festival

 At the 2024 Festival:

-• Showcased 3 World Premieres, 5 UK Premieres, and 7 Scottish Premieres, presenting bold new stories to national audiences.
+• Presented 3 World Premieres, 5 UK Premieres, and 7 Scottish Premieres.

-• Launched the North Light Award, a juried prize of £500 celebrating Scottish environmental storytelling.
+• North Light Award — a £500 juried prize honouring excellent in Scottish environmental filmmaking.

 Moving Images Caravan Cinema